 More articles Tuesday 15 August 2017 9:15pm

-Julia Samuel on Grief, Princess Diana and Kick Boxing at the Edinburgh International Book Festival
+Julia Samuel Speaks of Grief, Princess Diana and Kick Boxing at the Book Festival

-The late Princess Diana helped “shift a dial” on making people more tolerant of human difficulties, according to the psychotherapist Julia Samuel.
-“She wasn’t pretending she was this sorted, idealised princess on the top of a cake,” reflected Samuel at the Edinburgh International Book Festival, “but that she was a human being who had difficulties, and I think that gave us permission to have difficulties.
+The late Princess Diana helped “shift a dial” on making people more tolerant of human difficulties, according to the psychotherapist Julia Samuel, speaking at the Book Festival today.
+“She wasn’t pretending she was this sorted, idealised princess on the top of a cake,” reflected Samuel, “but that she was a human being who had difficulties, and I think that gave us permission to have difficulties.

 “Until someone’s open with their vulnerabilities and actually shows you and tells you that…then we’re all much more forgiving of everyone rather than this much more idealised perfectionism, and I think she helped shift a dial about that.”